This is Joanne's portion of the family tree. Click or touch any name to see their details.

 Edward met Joanne at the St Hedwigs Catholic Youth Organization in 1947.
 They were married on May 15, 1949 at St Hedwigs Church in Floral Park, NY.
 The reception was at the New Hyde Park Polish Home (now The Elks Club) and had 225 people.

-Ed started a home handyman service sometime in the early 1960s.
+started a home handyman service sometime in the early 1960s.
 Note the phone number.
-That was when the telephone system still used named exchanges (PI was short for Pioneer).
+That was when the telephone system still used named

 He had a part-time job for many years repairing and painting racetrack sulkies at Nassau Bicycle Shop in Mineola, NY.
 Sulkies are lightweight carts used for harness racing.
 It has two wheels and a small seat for a single driver.
 Harness racing was a popular sport at Roosevelt Raceway in Westbury, NY up until it ended in 1988.